reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 Have a look at some solutions below.

 1. Is your MongoDB cluster connected correctly?
-Check the application.properties setting once again.
+Check the status of the cluster from MongoDB Atlas.
+Also, check the application.properties setting once again.

 ### HTTP 405